Trichocentrum silverarum

 Trichocentrum silverarum is a type of orchid native to Panama.
-It was named after its discoverers, Gaspar Silvera and his daughter Katia Silvera.
-Originally described as Lophiaris silverarum, it is now placed within Trichocentrum.
+It was named after its discoverers, Gaspar Silvera and his daughter Dr. Katia Silvera.
+Originally described as Lophiaris silverarum, it is now placed within the Trichocentrum genus.
+Dr. Silvera stated in 2014 when it was discovered, that species were being propagated in vitro in Panama in the hopes that commercial use would become available.